 Supplies for Easy Christmas Royal Icing Transfers:

 Stencil for Reindeer *UPDATE* That reindeer stencil is no longer available.
 The Cookie Countess has this Reindeer Stencil and the small deer will work great for snow globe cookies.

 Gingerbread Men Transfers:

 Begin by printing the gingerbread pattern and then tape it to the back of a baking sheet.
-Next, tape a piece of wax paper on top of the pattern.
-Make sure there are no wrinkles in the paper or it will cause your transfers to be wonky.
+Next, tape a piece of wax paper on top of the pattern and make sure there are no wrinkles in the paper because it can cause your transfers to be wonky.

 Then, start piping the gingerbread men with the brown icing.
 While the icing is wet, add the eyes and the little white buttons.
 Notice the shapes of the little men.
 I used the pattern as a guide and made some skinny and some thicker.
 Use the pattern to create different shapes so you don’t have to use 3 or 4 different templates.
 Let them dry completely.

 Once they are completely dry, you can remove them from the wax paper.
 But first, cut the wax paper into little squares so they will be easier remove and you won’t take a chance on breaking your other little men.

 Store them in an airtight container and add the rest of the details when you place them on the cookie.